Skip to main content

 The Dissertation

-The student selects a faculty dissertation committee consisting of three members of the Harvard faculty; two of whom must be members of the Faculty of Arts and Sciences (one must be in the Department of Economics and one must be from the Business School).
+The student selects a faculty dissertation committee consisting of three members of the Harvard faculty, one of whom must be a member of the Faculty of Arts and Sciences and one who must be from the Business School.
 Under the dissertation committee’s advisorship, the student will proceed to complete the dissertation research.
 The dissertation should demonstrate the candidate’s ability to perform original research that develops in a scholarly way and is a significant contribution to the knowledge and understanding in the chosen special field.
 For the student to meet the requirement, analysis and evaluation of relevant data must yield significant and independent conclusions.

 Contact Info